Seaford, East Sussex: Media

-Local news and television programmes are provided by BBC South East and ITV Meridian.
+Local news and television programmes are provided by BBC South East and ITV Meridian (East).
 Television signals are received from the relay TV transmitter situated in Newhaven.
 Local radio stations are BBC Radio Sussex on 95.0 FM broadcast from Brighton, Seahaven FM broadcasts from Eastbourne on 96.3 FM, also online and Heart South on 96.9 FM.
 The town is served by the local newspaper, The Argus (formerly South Coast Leader).

 Transport

 Two local half-hourly circular bus services, the 119 and 120, are provided by Cuckmere Buses (Monday-Friday) and Compass Bus on Saturdays, who also run bus 126 from Seaford via Alfriston to Eastbourne.

-Brighton & Hove operate two frequent bus services, the 12 and 12A (up to every 10 minutes), routed along the A259 south coast road through Seaford (the 12A goes via the Chyngton Estate on the east side of Seaford) which take passengers to Brighton or Eastbourne which both have extensive onward bus services.
+Brighton & Hove operate two frequent bus services, the 12 (up to every 15 minutes) and the 12X (up to every 12 minutes, limited stop towards Brighton), routed along the A259 south coast road through Seaford (the 12 goes via the Chyngton Estate on the east side of Seaford) which take passengers to Brighton or Eastbourne which both have extensive onward bus services.

 Seaford station is the terminus of the Seaford Branch Line.
 Trains operate to Brighton via Lewes, typically running at a frequency of two trains per hour.
 Services operated by Southern.